Carpso/CarpsoApp/README.md

 7.  **Check the Browser Console:** Open your browser's developer console (usually F12) and look for more specific error messages from Google Maps.
 8.  **Google Cloud Console Quotas & Errors:** Check the "APIs & Services" > "Dashboard" in the Google Cloud Console for your project.
 Look for any errors or quota issues.

+If the map is still not working after these steps, please ensure there are no typos in the environment variable name in your code and that `process.env.NEXT_PUBLIC_GOOGLE_MAPS_API_KEY` is being correctly accessed.

 ---

+This is a NextJS application demonstrating a smart parking solution using IoT sensor data and AI predictions.

 ## Core Features (Current)